-I feel very sad when I hear a fellow Christian saying that serving God is burdensome or complicated.
-God never meant it to be burdensome or complicated and it shouldn’t be.
+I feel very sad when I hear a fellow Christian saying that serving God is difficult or complicated.

 What God wants is simple.
 He wants his human children to be happy in the love relationship with him that we were made for and that he has always wanted us to have.
 God has already done everything that needs to be done to make this possible.
 He certainly doesn’t want to make it complicated for us.

 We are called to be God’s servants and the role of a servant is not difficult.
-A servant’s job is just to be obedient.
-All the servant has to do is obey the orders.
+A servant’s job is only to be obedient.
+All the servant has to do is obey orders.
 It is not a servant’s job to make plans or set goals – the servant’s master or mistress does that.
 To take another example, soldiers taking part in a great campaign don’t plan the grand strategy.
 They don’t even know what the grand strategy is.
 They don’t need to know it.
 The soldiers’ job is to obey orders.
 Of course, throughout history many soldiers have questioned the grand strategy they are part of, but we do not have that problem.
 God’s grand strategy is perfect.
 We can trust our grand strategist completely.
 (If you want to know what our orders are, you will find a list of them on the homepage.)